FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 Navigate to "Applications" and create a new application.
 Name it "Real estate search".

 You have to provide a redirect URL for when registration succeeds.
 Navigate to the "OAuth" tab and enter "https://fusionauth.io" or some other public website that you wouldn't mind landing on once you are registered.
+For a production application, of course, you'd use the URL of wherever a user should be sent after they register or login.
+You can have multiple redirect URLs, and specify them on the registration or sign in link.

 Go to the "Registration" tab and enable "Self service registration."